edgedb/easy-edgedb/chapter6/index.md

 3. With the set `{'W', 'J', 'C'}`, how would you display all the `Person` types with a name that contains any of these capital letters?

-   Hint: it involves `WITH` and a bit of concatenation.
+   Hint: it involves `with` and a bit of concatenation.

 4. How would you display this same query as JSON?